HaowenBai/HaowenBai.github.io/_pages/about.md

 # 🔥 News
-- *2025.06*: Two papers are accepted by **ICCV 2025** (One on retinex-based image fusion and the other on hyper-spectral image restoration)
+- *2025.06*: Two papers are accepted by **ICCV 2025** (One on retinex-based image fusion and the other on hyper-spectral image restoration).
 - *2025.02*: One paper on multi-modality image fusion is accepted by **CVPR** <span style="color:red">(Highlight)</span>.

 # 📖 Educations